freenas/freenas-docs/userguide/network.rst

 parent interface.
 If an IP address is required, configure it using the rest of the options in the edit screen.

-#ifdef freenas
-.. warning:: Creating a VLAN causes an interruption to network connectivity.
+.. warning:: Creating a VLAN causes network connectivity to be interrupted and, if the |enterprise| :ref:`Failover` feature is enabled, a failover event.
 The |web-ui| requires confirming the new network configuration before it is permanently applied to the %brand% system.
-#endif freenas
-#ifdef truenas
-.. warning:: Creating a VLAN causes network connectivity to be interrupted and, if :ref:`Failover` is configured, a failover event.
-   The |web-ui| requires confirming the new network configuration before it is permanently applied to the %brand% system.
-#endif truenas

 .. _IPMI: